darcien/blog/content/p/picking-paid-live-stream-platform-as-viewer.md

 ### Previous impression (2023-09-03)

-Still my favourite platform, everything from my first impression still applies (assuming the site isn't down if they're hosting a big event with >100k viewers).
+Still my favorite platform, everything from my first impression still applies (assuming the site isn't down if they're hosting a big event with >100k viewers).
 And they even fixed the errors on Firefox.